xRahul/xRahul.github.io/_posts/2017-03-14-setting-up-sublime-phpcs-for-php-development-in-sublime-text.markdown

 composer global require friendsofphp/php-cs-fixer
 {% endhighlight %}

-* {:.reveal} Please note absolute path of all the installed packages (On a Mac/Linux based environment), you can use:
+* {:.reveal} Please note the absolute path of all the installed packages (On a Mac/Linux based environment), you can use:
 {:.reveal}
 {% highlight bash %}
 which phpcs